redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

 ### Facts for HTML Structure Lesson

-1. `Understanding Structures`
+1. Understanding Structures

     - The use of headings and subheadings reflects the hierarchy of information.
 A document might start with a large heading followed by an introduction then expanded upon subheadings.
 Each topic might have new paragraphs and each section can have headings to describe what it covers.

-2. `Tags and Elements`
+2. Tags and Elements

     - HTML code is made up of characters that live inside angled brackets `< >` these are called the HTML elements.

-Elements are made up of two tags an opening tag `<` and a closing tag `>`.
+    - Elements are made up of two tags an opening tag `<` and a closing tag `>`.

     - Tags are like containers.
-They tell you about the information that lies between the opening and closing tags.
+They tell you about the information that lies between the opening tag `<>` and the closing tag `</>`.

     Code: